-On their 3rd full length album The Book of Heavy Metal that escaped into nature back in 2004.
-And they had the crunch it takes to produce some crystal clear and steely #metal back then that – in all its somewhat cheesy splendor – will still please the fan crowd of today.
+On their 3rd full-length album The Book of Heavy Metal that escaped into nature back in 2004.
+And they had the crunch it takes to produce some crystal clear and steely metal back then that – in all its somewhat cheesy splendor – will still please the fan crowd of today.

-Given their somewhat Dio-esque soaring style I always wondered if the band name had anything to do with it.
+Given their somewhat Dio-esque soaring style, I always wondered if the band name had anything to do with it.
 And sure as hell, the band was indeed named after Dio’s stellar album Dream Evil of 1987.
 Reason being that the previously suggested name Dragonslayer did not sit well with Century Media Records.
 Yet, ultimately the first album got stuck with this name.

-Some of them good, others way down that silly road that Power Metal is usually occupying.
-Stuff like “Don’t need no flashy house, no car or ugly wife” or “The only thing I want, Is what my parents don’t” just ain’t going to land you in starry Valhalla of famedom.
-And this is a pity, why pollute what is basically top-dollar #metal with 2nd hand teenage style lyrics that will just pull it down?
+Some of them are good, others way down that silly road that Power Metal usually occupies.
+Stuff like “Don’t need no flashy house, no car or ugly wife” or “The only thing I want, Is what my parents don’t” just ain’t going to land you in starry Valhalla of fandom.
+And this is a pity.
+Why pollute what is basically top-dollar metal with 2nd hand teenage-style lyrics that will just pull it down?

 The album boasts its fair share of fillers too, like the atrocious No Way!
 This … thing so ridiculously copies Ozzy Osbourne of times long gone that I am not sure I wanna laugh or cry.
 Well, if anything it shows Isfeldt is able to project his voice in more ways than one.

 In other words, if stuff is good, then it is really good and vice versa.
-Also the meaty contributions from Gus G are pulling this mighty truck out of the mud more often than not.
+Also, the meaty contributions from Gus G are pulling this mighty truck out of the mud more often than not.
 Just as an example take The Mirror that is really saved by the guitar solo found slam in the middle.